- Budget Development

 - Human resource management, the administration of the state personnel system, civil service system and employee benefit programs and negotiation of collective bargaining agreements with certain of the Commonwealth’s public employee unions;

 - Capital facilities management, coordination and oversight of the construction, management and leasing of all state facilities;

 - State 5 year capital plan development and implementation; and

 - General service administration, including information technology services.

-The State Comptroller is responsible for administering and ensuring lawful and reasoned accounting policies and practices.
-Among the Comptroller’s responsibilities are the publication of official financial reports, the management of the state accounting system and the oversight of fiscal management functions within all state agencies and departments.
-The Comptroller is appointed by the Governor for a term coterminous with the Governor’s and may be removed by the Governor only for just cause.
+The comptroller is responsible for administering and ensuring lawful and reasoned accounting policies and practices.
+Among the Comptroller’s responsibilities are the publication of official financial reports and oversight of fiscal management functions within all state agencies and departments.
+The Comptroller also administers the Commonwealth’s annual state single audit and manages the state accounting system.
+The Comptroller is appointed by the Governor for a term coterminous with the Governor’s, and may be removed by the Governor only for just cause.

-The annual financial reports of the Commonwealth, single audit reports and any rules and regulations published by the Comptroller must be reviewed by an advisory board.
+The annual financial reports of the Commonwealth, single audit reports and any rules and regulations promulgated by the Comptroller must be reviewed by an advisory board.
 This board is chaired by the Secretary of Administration and Finance and includes the State Treasurer, the Attorney General, the State Auditor, the Chief Administrative Justice of the Trial Court and two persons with relevant experience appointed by the Governor for three-year terms.
-The Commonwealth’s audited annual reports include financial statements on both the statutory basis of accounting (the Statutory Basis Financial Report, or SBFR) and the General Accepted Accounting Principles (GAAP) basis (the Comprehensive Annual Financial Report, or CAFR).
+The Commonwealth’s audited annual reports include financial statements on both the statutory basis of accounting (the Statutory Basis Financial Report, or SBFR) and the GAAP basis (the Comprehensive Annual Financial Report, or CAFR).

 Other Elected Offices